-This scheme may be cited as the Derbyshire County Council Members' Allowances Scheme, and shall have effect for the period commencing on the 1 April 2017, as amended on 24 May 2017.
+This scheme may be cited as the Derbyshire County Council Members' Allowances Scheme, and shall have effect for the period commencing on the 1st April 2022 as amended by Council on 23rd March 2022.

 Members are reminded of the need to keep detailed supporting information, such as a diary, about every attendance for which they claim.
 This information should be available for scrutiny by the County Council's Auditors or other relevant persons as and when required.